locnnil/workshop/docs/reference/cli/workshop-info.rst

 - Essential workshop attributes, such as name, base and project directory
 - Current status (e.g. *Ready*, *Pending*, *Off*) and notes for the workshop
 - Individual SDK details, such as name, channel, installation date and revision
+- For plugs remounted by :ref:`ref_workshop_remount`,
+  it prints mounts created by the content interface

 Notes